Administrative Departments

 Museum curation and preservation of archaeological heritage.

-Urban infrastructure, land-use planning, and sustainable township growth.
+Urban infrastructure and sustainable township growth.

 Evidence-based studies to inform inclusive policy and programs.